 Dimitri of Sonic the Hedgehog was quickly drained of his Enerjak power and left decrepit.
 The Dark Legion was forced to turn him into a cyborg to keep him alive.
 Dr. Finitivus, seeking to learn the power of Enerjak, disassembled him, leaving him as just a head in a floating bubble.

 Lex Luthor was twice afflicted with terminal illness during the '90s, first cancer contracted from his kryptonite ring, then later a degenerative illness caused by Cloning Blues.
 The latter left him in a near vegetative state, unable to so much as close his own eyes.

 Darth Vader is probably the Trope Codifier.
 Following his duel with Obi-Wan Kenobi on Mustafar, Vader had lost the rest of his limbs and suffered third- to fourth-degree (yes, those exist) burns all over his body and his lungs had collapsed from smoke inhalation.
-His sealed black armour contains life support systems and removing it for any significant period of time would be fatal (which is unfortunate for him, since it's relatively badly crafted and leaves him in constant pain).
+His sealed black armour contains life support systems and removing it for any significant period of time would be fatal (which is unfortunate for him, since it's relatively badly crafted and leaves him in constant pain, exactly as Sidious planned).
 Incidentally, this is the reason he never uses "Force Lightning"; it would short out his systems.
 Hence his death at the end of Return of the Jedi.